NonaSuomy/nonasuomy.github.io/_posts/2017-07-30-virt-manager-windows.md

 title: Arch Linux Infrastructure - Virt-Manager - CYGWin + Windows
 ---

-This is to run virt-manager on a Windows box bare metal, instead of using X11 forwarding to a remote window of virt-manager.
+Guide to run virt-manager on a Windows box bare metal, instead of using X11 forwarding to a remote window of virt-manager.

 # CYGWIN + Virt-Manager #